 The diagnosis of ovarian cancer begins with a medical history and physical exam.
 The physical exam includes a pelvic and rectal examination.
 Other tests and procedures to diagnose ovarian cancer include imaging tests and blood tests.
 In cases where the diagnosis can’t be certain, you might have to undergo surgery to remove an ovary and have it tested for signs of cancer.

-The treatment of ovarian cancer generally consists of a combination of surgery and chemotherapy.
+Ovarian cancer treatment generally consists of a combination of surgery and chemotherapy.
 All patients with suspected ovarian cancer should be referred to a gynecologic oncologist for proper evaluation and formation of the cancer treatment protocol.
 Women with ovarian masses should be operated upon in a centre with the availability of frozen section analysis with the plan to perform comprehensive surgical staging if frozen evaluation suggests malignancy.